ThreatByte/ThreatByte/README.md

 ## Projects

 - 📋 Created a risk matrix for the healthcare industry.
 Collaborated with three other people.
--    Created a breach report based on Solar Winds Supply Chain Attack.
+- 📋 Created a breach report based on Solar Winds Supply Chain Attack.
+- 📋 Used Splunk to Query Information in the assignment.
+Also, Queried Event Logs.
+- 📋 Created a Active Directory Home Lab, Joined Domain "Threat Byte", Users joined domain.
+- 📋 Created a Incident Response Report for putty.exe executable.

 ### Blog Posts